 Best TV under $1,500

-Most people will be very pleased with the X900E.
+It's also a great pick for sports and video games thanks to its great motion.
 Its only real downside is the limited viewing angles.
 If you're not planning on watching this TV from a steep angle, then the X900E is the best TV you can buy under 1500$.

 Best Value for Size under $1,500